Swebi/Alexa-Tasks/JS-Task/README.md

+# JavaScript Task
-## JavaScript Task making using of objects, classes, try catch and various other methods
+Making using of objects, classes, try catch and various other methods

-# Install prompt-sync module using
+## Install prompt-sync module using
 ```
 $ npm install prompt-sync
 ```